Elderly woman and caregiver forming heart shape outdoors

 See all the best things to do in Florence →

-The arts scene includes the Florence Symphony Orchestra, the FMU Performing Arts Center, and the Florence Little Theatre — which celebrated its 100th anniversary in 2023.
+The arts scene includes the Florence Symphony Orchestra, the FMU Performing Arts Center, and the Florence Little Theatre — a beloved community theater institution serving Florence for decades.
 The Florence County Library System offers free programs, resources, and community events for all ages and backgrounds.

 Discover Florence →